Subway Sandwiches, Ranked

 Some people love roast beef sandwiches, whole others consider them thoroughly mediocre.
 We generally agree with the latter camp, but have to admit Subway’s version is pretty legit.
 The roast beef is beefy (for lack of a better word) and pairs well with a slice of cheese, a few crunchy veggies and, if you're feeling bold, sweet onion sauce.

-When toasted, this is a darn good sandwich.
+When toasted, this is a good sandwich.
 It’s just not the best.

-Ingredients: Premium sliced turkey breast, lean roast beef, Black Forest ham, choice of veggies
+Ingredients: Oven-roasted turkey, roast beef, Black Forest ham, provolone cheese, choice of veggies

 The Subway club is simple yet hearty.
 The turkey, beef and ham complement each other nicely.
 When topped with fresh veggies and a simple sauce, it’s perfectly satisfying.